Meet the 2022 Annual Meeting Speakers

 Charles D. Ellison

-Charles D. Ellison is an award-winning thought leader, political strategist, commentator and advocacy expert with nearly two decades of applied expertise in the area of politics, public policy, campaigns and elections, crisis management and emerging/digital media strategy.
-He is also...
+Charles D. Ellison, CPM is the policy consultant for the CSG East Council on Communities of Color.
+He brings nearly two decades of applied expertise in the area of politics, public policy, messaging, crisis management, and emerging/digital media strategy.
+He...

 Commissioner Bob Gordon